nathandcarter21/startup/README.md

 # startup

-## Merge Conflicts
+### Merge Conflicts

-- Fix by checking readme for conflicts and resolving issues.
+- Fix by checking file for conflicts and resolving issues.